error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/SegmentedSpacetimeandasaTemporalGrowthFunction.md

 Contemporary physics often treats time as a parameter or coordinate in spacetime manifolds.
-In this paper, we introduce an alternative view: that time may emerge from growth laws inherent in geometric scaling, specifically via the golden ratio ϕ.
+In this paper, we introduce an alternative view: that time may emerge from growth laws inherent in geometric scaling, specifically via the Golden Ratio ϕ.
 Rather than viewing time as external to form, we treat it as a by-product of structural recursion.

 The Role of ϕ in Spatial Growth